brunolm/blog-posts/wpf/application-built-on-twitch-stream-using-wpf-and-c-to-copy-data-to-clipboard.md

 ---
-title: Application built on Twitch stream using WPF and C# to copy data to clipboard
+title: "Application built on Twitch stream using WPF and C# to copy data to clipboard"
 tags: [c#, mvvm, wpf]
 ---